nodefortytwo/famelab/sites/all/modules/fb/README.txt

   themes used for Facebook Connect, iframe Canvas Pages, and Social Plugins (i.e. like buttons).
 Without this attribute, IE will fail.

+  Note that some documention on facebook.com suggests xmlns:fb="http://ogp.me/ns/fb#" instead of the URL above.
+Try that if the above is not working for you.

 - To support canvas pages and/or page tabs, url rewriting and other settings must be initialized before modules are loaded, so you must add this code to your settings.php.
 This is done by adding these